Petoi Doc Center

 • Do NOT move the UI.exe to another location in Windows.

-Petoi Desktop App works on both Nybble and Bittle, controlled by NyBoard based on ATmega328P, or BiBoard based on ESP32.
-More detailed documentation can be found at the NyBoard V1_0, NyBoard V1_1 or NyBoard V1_2 (is similar to NyBoard V1_1).
+Petoi Desktop App works on both Nybble and Bittle controlled by NyBoard based on ATmega328P or Bittle X controlled by BiBoard based on ESP32.
+For NyBoard, more detailed documentation can be found at NyBoard V1_0, NyBoard V1_1, or NyBoard V1_2 (which is similar to NyBoard V1_1).

 The I2C switch changes the master of I2C devices (gyro/accelerometer, servo driver, external EEPROM).
 On default “Arduino”, NyBoard uses the onboard ATmega328P as the master chip; On “RPi”, NyBoard uses external chips connected through the I2C ports (SDA, SCL) as the master chip.
 Always select "Arduino" unless you know how to connect the I2C devices from the external chip.